mahendrapaipuri/ceems/website/docs/deployments/guide.md

   - /etc/prometheus/rules/*.rules
 ```

-Reload Prometheus and verify the rules are being evaluted and recorded correctly.
+Reload Prometheus and verify the rules are being evaluated and recorded correctly.

 ### Installing and Configuring CEEMS API Server

-Before going to this step, ensure that Prometheus is able to scrape the targets well
+Before going to this step, ensure that Prometheus is able to scrape the targets
 and all the metrics are being monitored.

 CEEMS API server can be installed on the same host as Prometheus or a different one.
-In the current example, we use the same host as Prometheus for simplicity.
+In this example, we use the same host as Prometheus for simplicity.
 Assuming
 Prometheus has been installed on service node `service-0`, CEEMS API server can
 be installed as follows: